SumoLogic/sumologic-documentation/docs/apm/traces/working-with-tracing-data/view-and-investigate-traces.md

 </TabItem>
 <TabItem value="triggered">

-[Monitors] (../Alerts/Monitors.md "Monitors") track your Metrics or Logs data in real time and send notifications when noteworthy changes happen in your production applications.
+[Monitors](/docs/alerts/monitors) track your Metrics or Logs data in real time and send notifications when noteworthy changes happen in your production applications.
 The **Entities** tab shows any Monitors with a Critical, Warning, or Missing Data status that are tracking logs or metrics on the Entity.

 Alerts are only visible when the [Time Selector](drill-down-to-discover-root-causes.md#time-selector) is set to **Now.**

 Next to the Entity, you will see any of the following icons indicating the type of Monitor alert that has triggered.

 ![monitor types.png](/img/dashboards-new/drill-root-causes/monitor-types.png)

 Click the **Triggered monitors** row to view the related Monitors.
-You can click on them to view the Monitor on the [Monitors] (../Alerts/Monitors.md "Monitors") page.
+You can click on them to view the Monitor on the [Monitors](/docs/alerts/monitors) page.

 ![triggered monitors.png](/img/dashboards-new/drill-root-causes/triggered-monitors.png)